Usearus/foli-2023/README.md

 ## Post-MVP Features

 -   Add Google Analytics
+-   Import LinkedIn profile
+-   Import existing Resume
+-   Filter on top of the jobs list, but only for stage.
 -   ChatGPT API
     -   Make job description persistant and automatic on job creation (will make future GPT links easier).
     -   Settings button that shows what info is prefilled from preferences
 -   Spaces
     -   Negotiation Space
     -   Interview Space